Risharky/Risharky/README.md

 # 💫 About Me:
-👋 Hi, I’m Ricardo<br>👀 I’m interested in Data science, GIS and entrepreneurship.<br>🌱 I’m currently working in Data science using python (I have a IBM data science certificate)<br>🔜 I have started learning Rust applied to machine learning.<br>🚀 I’m looking to collaborate on GIS projects with data science or entrepreneurship.<br>🚀 I’m Using Tableau, Power BI, Python, and Kobo Toolbox<br>📫 How to reach me https://risharky/github.io
+👋 Hi, I’m Ricardo<br>👀 I’m interested in Data science, GIS and entrepreneurship.<br>🌱 I’m currently working in Data science using python (I have a IBM data science certificate)<br>🔜 I have started learning Rust applied to machine learning and CLI tools for data engineering.<br>🚀 I’m looking to collaborate on GIS projects with data science or entrepreneurship.<br>🚀 I’m Using Tableau, Power BI, Python, and Kobo Toolbox<br>📫 How to reach me https://risharky/github.io

 ## 🌐 Socials: